manisuec/fuzzily-mongoose/README.md

 fuzzily-mongoose is simple and lightweight plugin that enables fuzzy searching in documents in MongoDB.
 This repo is a fork from [VassilisPallas/mongoose-fuzzy-searching](https://github.com/VassilisPallas/mongoose-fuzzy-searching)
 This code is based on [this article](https://medium.com/xeneta/fuzzy-search-with-mongodb-and-python-57103928ee5d).

+The reason for a fork and a new npm library is simply from the limitation that text query based on fuzzy logic scans all the documents in a given collection and only then you can filter out documents based on values of other fields.
+This makes the query inefficient.
+With the introduction of `equalityPredicate`, you can first filter out the documents and then perform a text query on the filtered documents.

 <!--
 [![Build Status](https://travis-ci.com/VassilisPallas/mongoose-fuzzy-searching.svg?token=iwmbqGL1Zp9rkA7hmQ6P&branch=master)](https://travis-ci.com/VassilisPallas/mongoose-fuzzy-searching)
 [![codecov](https://codecov.io/gh/VassilisPallas/mongoose-fuzzy-searching/branch/master/graph/badge.svg)](https://codecov.io/gh/VassilisPallas/mongoose-fuzzy-searching) -->